datacommonsorg/import/docs/counters.md

 ### CSV_InconsistentRows

-A CSV row had different number of columns from the rest of the file
+A CSV row had different number of columns from the rest of the file.

 ### CSV_MalformedDCIDFailures

-Malformed CSV value for dcid property; must be a text or reference
+Malformed CSV value for dcid property; must be a text or reference.

 ### CSV_EmptyDcidReferences